 How to install tongue and groove ceiling?

 Before installing a new tongue and groove ceiling, you need to remove the old one.
-This task might seem intimidating, but with the right tools and approach, you can do it efficiently and safely.
-First, ensure you have safety goggles, gloves, a pry bar, a hammer, a utility knife, a dust mask, and trash bags on hand.
+This task is completed efficiently and safely by yourself.
+There is a special need for safety goggles, gloves, a pry bar, a hammer, a utility knife, a dust mask, and trash bags on hand.

 Source: Waste removal USA

-Begin by taking down any light fixtures, and ensuring the electricity is turned off for safety.
-Next, use a utility knife to score the edges of the ceiling, which will make removal easier.
+Begin by taking down any light fixtures you have to power off the circuit.
 Carefully pry off the old ceiling material with a pry bar and hammer, starting from one corner and working your way across.
 Once the old ceiling is removed, clean up the debris and dispose of it properly.

 Mark the center and make a plan